ttkorhonen/e3pages/docs/design/build_process.md

 ## The `make` process for E3

-### Stage 1 of the build process: The e3-wrapper
+### Stage 1: The e3-wrapper

 We start in the e3-wrapper directory, and run (for example) `make build`.
 The first thing that happens is that we load the makefiles from the configure directory; these in turn load `CONFIG_MODULE` and `RELEASE` which specify dependencies and for which version of base/require we are building, as well as `CONFIG` from the require module (located in `configure/modules/CONFIG` in this repository).